aclap-dev/vdhcoapp/doc/Troubleshooting.md

 If the coapp is not recognised by the extension, here are a few things you can try:

 - Try the latest coapp.
-You will find the download links [https://www.downloadhelper.net/install-coapp-v2](here).
+You will find the download links [here](https://www.downloadhelper.net/install-coapp-v2).
 - If you use Edge, make sure to install the addon from the Microsoft store, not the Google store.
-See relevant links [https://www.downloadhelper.net/install](here).
+See relevant links [here](https://www.downloadhelper.net/install).

 ## Windows 7

 We have dedicated builds for Windows 7.
-You will find the download links [https://www.downloadhelper.net/install-coapp-v2](here). **Make sure to install the Windows 7 version** (vdhcoapp-2.0.10-win7-x86_64-installer.exe).
+You will find the download links [here](https://www.downloadhelper.net/install-coapp-v2). **Make sure to install the Windows 7 version** (vdhcoapp-2.0.10-win7-x86_64-installer.exe).

 ## Mac

 After install, start the coapp (only on time after intallation), this should re-register the app in the relevant browsers.
-If you use an old version of MacOS, [https://github.com/aclap-dev/vdhcoapp/issues/190](see this).
+If you use an old version of MacOS, [see this](https://github.com/aclap-dev/vdhcoapp/issues/190).

 ## Ubuntu (and Flatpak / Snap based distributions)